stix26/rogue/README.md

 uvx rogue-ai tui
 ```

 **Note:** The TUI requires an interactive terminal.
-On macOS, you may need to run it in a new Terminal window.
-If you encounter "device not configured" errors, ensure you're running the TUI in an interactive terminal session.
+On macOS, run it in a new Terminal window.
+If using the example agent, configure the TUI with protocol `A2A` and agent URL `http://localhost:10001`.

 ### Try It With the Example Agent